+In 2000, the California Coastal National Monument was created by presidential proclamation to protect thousands of islands, rocks, exposed reefs, and pinnacles owned or controlled by the United States within 12 nautical miles (22 km) of the shoreline of the State of California.
+In 2014, the monument was expanded to include coastal bluffs, tide pools, onshore dunes, coastal prairies, and riverbanks.
+In addition to providing vital habitat for wildlife, these coastal lands were critical for the native peoples who first lived along the California coast.
+In 2017, the monument was enlarged again to include other spectacular areas along the coast containing significant scientific or historic resources, including the Lighthouse Ranch property which is part of the ancestral home and current cultural traditions of the Wiyot Tribe, who gave it the name Waluplh.
 Table Bluff is now a county park and an ecological reserve that provides public beach access.
 The Table Bluff Ecological Reserve includes approximately 140 acres (56 ha) on the northwestern tip of Table Bluff.
-About 94 acres (38 ha) are grassland and the remainder mostly spruce forest.
+About 94 acres (38 ha) are grassland and the remainder are mostly spruce forests.
 Most of the reserve has supported agriculture for more than a century.
-Approximately 30 acres (12 ha) of spruce forest and grassland remain relatively undisturbed by human influence, and a portion of this contains the largest of four populations of the endangered western lily (Lilium occidentale) known in California.
-Approximately 38 acres (15 ha) have been fenced to exclude cattle grazing and will be managed specifically to maintain and enhance the western lily population.
+Approximately 30 acres (12 ha) of spruce forest and grassland remain relatively undisturbed by human influence, and a portion of this contains the largest of four populations of the endangered western lily known in California.
+Approximately 38 acres (15 ha) have been fenced to exclude deer grazing and will be managed specifically to maintain and enhance the western lily population.
+Table Bluff is also adjacent to the South Humboldt Bay State Marine Recreational Management Area that protects an area of 512 acres (207 ha) and prohibits the take of all marine resources with exemptions for members of the Wiyot Tribe.
 Read more here and here.
 Explore more of Table Bluff here: